Double-track railway: Temporary single track

 When one track of a double-track railway is out of service for maintenance or a train breaks down, all trains may be concentrated on the one usable track.
-There may be bi-directional signalling and suitable crossovers to enable trains to move on to the other track expeditiously (such as the Channel Tunnel), or there may be some kind of manual safeworking to control trains on what is now a section of single track.
+There may be bi-directional signalling and suitable crossovers to enable trains to move onto the other track expeditiously (such as the Channel Tunnel), or there may be some kind of manual safeworking to control trains on what is now a section of single track.
 See single-line working.

 Accidents can occur if the temporary safeworking system is not implemented properly, as in: